156th Infantry Division "Vicenza": World War II

 The 156th Infantry Division Vicenza was activated in Brescia on 10 March 1942 and consisted of the 277th and 278th infantry regiments, and the 156th Artillery Regiment.
-As a division raised during the war the Vicenza did not have its own regimental depots and therefore its regiments were raised in February 1942 by the depots of the 15th Infantry Division "Bergamo": the 277th Infantry Regiment "Vicenza" in Rijeka by the 25th Infantry Regiment "Bergamo", the 278th Infantry Regiment "Vicenza" in Rijeka by the 26th Infantry Regiment "Bergamo", and the 156th Artillery Regiment "Vicenza" by the 4th Artillery Regiment "Bergamo" in Lovran.
+As a division raised during the war the Vicenza did not have its own regimental depots and therefore its regiments were raised in February 1942 by the depots of the 15th Infantry Division "Bergamo": the 277th Infantry Regiment "Vicenza" in Rijeka by the 25th Infantry Regiment "Bergamo", the 278th Infantry Regiment "Vicenza" in Rijeka by the 26th Infantry Regiment "Bergamo", and the 156th Artillery Regiment "Vicenza" by the 30th Artillery Regiment "Lupi di Toscana" in Brescia.

 The division arrived in Eastern Ukraine in July 1942.
 It assembled its units in Yenakiieve and Horlivka.
 It followed the Italian Army in Russia's advance to the Don river, operating in the army's rear area and securing the lines of communication.
 On 16 December 1942 the Vicenza entered the front between the 2nd Alpine Division "Tridentina" and 4th Alpine Division "Cuneense".
 On 18 January the Italian division's were in full retreat, walking through the icy Russian steppe towards the new Axis lines.
 On 25 January the Italians fought a battle at Nikitovka, and the next day the Battle of Nikolayevka.
 On the same day the main column of the Vicenza was surrounded and annihilated by Soviet Forces near Valuyki.

 The few survivors were repatriated to Brescia, where the division was officially dissolved on 15 May 1943.